comingkms/MicrobioAMR/README.md

 conda env create -f MAMR.yml
 conda activate MAMR
 ```
-The whole installation process should take about 5-10 minutes.

-To ensure the availability of the `MAMR` command, it is essential to add the absolute path of MAMR's directory to your PATH environment variable.
++ (Optional)To ensure the availability of the `MAMR` command, it is essential to add the absolute path of MAMR's directory to your PATH environment variable.
 This can be done by adding the following line to your `~/.bashrc` file:

 ```
 echo 'export PATH="/absolute/path/to/MAMR:$PATH"'>> ~/.bashrc && source ~/.bashrc
 ```
-Download the emu database from the [emu GitHub repository](https://github.com/treangenlab/emu)  and save it to the Emu_database directory.
++ Download the emu database from the [emu GitHub repository](https://github.com/treangenlab/emu)  and save it to the Emu_database directory.

 ## Test
 1. Run the run_test.py